freddrake/fd.partialdate/README.rst

 might include just the year, the year and month, or the month and day, but will never be missing the month but not the day.)

-Serialization only supports the most expanded format from ISO 8601.
+Serialization only supports the expanded format from ISO 8601.

 Release history